 Some ATOs offer a competence or aptitude test.
 There is often an assessment fee, and this is used to identify how you will perform in your training, and therefore which training route would suit you (within their organisation).

 If you would prefer to complete an unbiased assessment with an independent body, you can do so with the Honourable Company of Airline Pilots.
-Their aptitude assessment costs just £155 and is designed to indicate whether you have the potential to succeed in professional flying – or whether professional, flying standards would be something you would find hard to achieve or maintain.
-This seems a small price to pay when the overall cost of embarking on the wrong vocation would be so high.
+Their aptitude assessment cheaper than that charged by flight schools and is purely designed to indicate whether you have the potential to succeed in professional flying.
+It is also a useful way to understand your own abilities and whether the training is something you will adapt well to.
 More information is available on their website: airpilots.org

 3. Does the school offer introductory flying lessons and are there exemptions for hours already completed?